Temperance (virtue): Greek civilization

-There are two words in ancient Greek that have been translated to "temperance" in English.
-The first, sôphrosune, largely meant "self-restraint".
-The other, enkrateia', was a word coined during the time of Aristotle, to mean "control over oneself", or "self-discipline".
-Enkrateia appears three times in the Bible, where it was translated as "temperance" in the King James translation.
+Two ancient Greek words are commonly translated as "temperance": sôphrosune largely meant "self-restraint", while enkrateia, coined in the time of Aristotle, was "control over oneself", or "self-discipline".
+Enkrateia appears three times in the Bible, translated as "temperance" in the King James translation.

-The modern meaning of temperance has evolved since its first usage.
-In Latin, tempero means restraint (from force or anger), but also more broadly the proper balancing or mixing (particularly, of temperature, or compounds).
-Hence the phrase "to temper a sword", meaning the heating and cooling process of forging a metal blade.
-The Latin also referred to governing and control, likely in a moderate way (i.e. not with the use of excessive force).
+The meaning of temperance has evolved since.
+In Latin, tempero means restraint (from force or anger), but also more broadly proper balancing or mixing (particularly, of temperature, or compounds).
+Hence "tempering a sword" is the heating and cooling process of forging.
+The Latin word also referred to governing and control, likely in a moderate way (i.e. not with the use of excessive force).

 Temperance is a major Athenian virtue, as advocated by Plato; self-restraint (sôphrosune) is one of his four core virtues of the ideal city.
-In "Charmides", one of Plato's early dialogues, an attempt is made to describe temperance, but fails to reach an adequate definition.
+In "Charmides", one of Plato's early dialogues, an attempt is made to describe temperance, but it fails to reach an adequate definition.